Skip to Content

 What is a splurge?

 A splurge is a rare purchase.
 It’s something you buy only occasionally and is not part of your regular shopping budget.
-It could be something you’ve saved for or received as a gift.
+It could be something you’ve saved for and gave yourself as a gift.

 For years, clients would ask for guidance on a splurge.